eliasreuss/Learn-bot/README.md

    streamlit run app.py
    ```

+6. Optional: To enable Supabase logging, add `SUPABASE_URL` and `SUPABASE_SERVICE_KEY` to `.env` or `.streamlit/secrets.toml`.

 ## Important notice
 - This chatbot is a prototype/demo.
 Answers may be inaccurate or incomplete.
 - Messages sent to the bot may be saved to help improve the assistant.
-The simple text log is stored in `user_questions.txt`.
+The simple text log is stored in `chat_messages.jsonl`.
 - GitHub: A scheduled workflow (`.github/workflows/keepalive.yml`) performs a daily empty commit to keep website active

 ## Resources and recommendations